martinthk/go-fish/README.md

 # Go Fish
-A card game that uses a standard 52 card deck and can be played with 2 people or more.
+A card game that uses a standard 52 card deck and can be played with ≥ 2 people.

 ## Object of the game
 The goal is to win the most "books" of cards.
 A book is any four of a kind, such as four kings, four aces, and so on.